RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 ***integer* unit:** The unit of measurement that is chosen for the distance.
 Available units are "m" (meter), "cm" (centimeter), "mm" (millimeter), or "in" (inch).
 If a parameter is not specified "cm" is chosen by default.

 #### Returns
-***integer* relative y-position**The relative position value calculated by the optical flow sensor from the y direction. (cm default).
+***integer* y-velocity:** The velocity of the drone measured by the optical flow sensor in the y direction

 #### Example Code